K-K-K-K/draw-chart/README.md

 ## bme280_pres.py, bme280_hum.py, bme280_temp.py
 These program are partical rewrites of < https://github.com/SWITCHSCIENCE/samplecodes/blob/master/BME280/Python27/bme280_sample.py >.
-In each function in these program, I rewrote that in the end of function, return the value of pressure, humidity and temperature.
+In each function(compensate_*(), readData()) in these program, I rewrote that in the end of function, return the value of pressure, humidity and temperature.
     **ex)
         in compensate_P(),**
             `return %7.2f hPa" % (pressure/100)`